Best TV series to watch on Netflix right now (September 2020)

 Borgen

-Ahead of a new, much-anticipated fourth season, new to Netflix in September is this silky, political thriller from the same production company that gave us The Killing.
-And when Borgen (“Government”) originally aired in 2012, it became our TV editor’s obsession.
+Ahead of a new, much-anticipated fourth season, new to Netflix this month is this silky, political thriller from the same production company that gave us The Killing.
+When Borgen (“Government”) originally aired in 2012, it became our TV editor’s obsession.

 Birgitte Nyborg is a wildcard in Denmark’s general election, a married mother-of-two with unwavering beliefs and old-school honesty.
 But the leaking of a financial indiscretion involving the incumbent PM catapults her career.